Janonard/lv2rs/README.md

 That's it!
 Although, if you really want to get started with LV2, you should check out the [tutorial](http://lv2plug.in/book/) at LV2's website.

-## License

-Although LV2 itself is published under it's own license, this crate is published under the terms of the LGPL v3; You may copy, modify and redistribute this software.